brunosastre1/sas_academy_2026/student/brunosastre/README.md

 As a result:

-- ✅ SAS Server directories can be synchronized with Git repositories.
+-  SAS Server directories can be synchronized with Git repositories.
-- ❌ SAS Content objects cannot be directly synchronized through the native Git integration.
+-  SAS Content objects cannot be directly synchronized through the native Git integration (as far as I am aware).

 Because of this limitation, all source code was maintained in Git-controlled directories on the SAS Server filesystem.